Yine language

-Piro is a Maipurean language spoken in Peru.
-It belongs to the Piro group which also includes Iñapari (†) and Apurinã.
-The principal variety is Yine.
+Yine is the principle variety of Piro, which is a Maipurean language spoken in Peru.
+It belongs to the Piro group which also includes the nearly extinct Iñapari and Apurinã.
 The Manchineri who live in Brazil (Acre) and reportedly also in Bolivia speak what may be a dialect of Yine (Aikhenvald, Kaufman).
 A vocabulary labeled Canamaré is "so close to Piro [Yine] as to count as Piro", but has been a cause of confusion with the unrelated Kanamarí language.

 Names

 This language is also called Contaquiro, Pira, Piro, Pirro, Simiranch, or Simirinche.
 Cushichineri has been reported as a language, but is actually a family name used with Whites (Matteson 1965).
 The name Mashco has sometimes been incorrectly applied to the Yine.
 (See Mashco Piro.)